BehatExtension/DoctrineDataFixturesExtension/README.md

 This feature is only available for the following SGDB: SQLite, MySQL, PostgreSQL.

-To enable it, you just have to set `use_backup: true` in the extension configuration:
+It is enabled by default.
+To disable it, you just have to set `use_backup: false` in the extension configuration:

 ```yaml
 # behat.yml